Saint Sebastian (Rubens)

-St Sebastian is a painting of c.
+Saint Sebastian is a painting of c.
 1614 by Peter Paul Rubens, showing the Christian Saint Sebastian.
-It dates to the early years of Rubens' stay in Rome - its sinuous line and defined figures are thought to be the result of his studies of Michelangelo and of Flemish Mannerism.
-It was bought by the Borghese directly from cardinal Neri Corsini in Brussels.
-It is now in the Borghese collection.
+It dates to the early years of Rubens's stay in Rome; its sinuous line and defined figures are thought to be the result of his studies of Michelangelo and of Flemish Mannerism.
+It was bought by the Borghese directly from Cardinal Neri Corsini in Brussels.
+It is now in the Gemäldegalerie in Berlin.

-In 1618, Rubens wrote the English Sir Dudley Carlton a letter describing a collection of his own paintings he had at his home he wished to trade, including a painting of a naked St. Sebastian.
-It is more than likely not that this is that painting.
+In 1618, Rubens wrote a letter to the Englishman Sir Dudley Carlton describing a collection of his own paintings he had at his home which he wished to trade, including a painting of a naked Saint Sebastian.
+It is more likely than not that this is that painting.